Manderby/NALib/readme.txt

 Now, after some more years, the code collection did grow by quite a fair amount of code and functionality.
-Unfortunately, I had to close down my company in 2019, but still to this day, I am using NALib for my private projects and try to advance it even more.
-It is still compatible back to ANSI-C (except for the // comments) but at the same time is using a very modern coding style which - as I hope - helps people value the C programming language as I do.
+Unfortunately, I had to close down my company in 2019, but still to this day, I am using NALib for my private projects and try to advance it whenever time fits.
+It currently uses C99 as well as some elements of C11 combined with a modern coding style which
+- hopefully - helps people value the C programming language as much as I do.